Make-School-Courses/BEW-1.3-Server-Side-Architectures-and-Frameworks/custom-project.md

 1. Useful RESTful routing.
 1. Your site serves at least three resources.
 1. The project must be shipped live on heroku.
+1. Stretch Goals
   1. A full test suite of controller tests for your routes.
   1. A fully responsive, conventionally styled, front end using Bootstrap 3.

-1. Had at least one code review from the instructor before the end of the course.
+## Code Review

+You must have your site code reviewed by the instructor.
+This means you'll need to get your project finished before the last day of class!

+Turn your work in as early as possible to get a code review.
+This will give time to act on that advice.

 ## Options